6. Improve ventilation

 - Using a window air conditioner equipped with an open vent control

-You may also want to consider installing a whole-house ventilation system.
+You may also want to consider installing a whole-house ventilation system to improve indoor air quality.
 Here’s a breakdown of the four different types available.

 Simple and inexpensive, exhaust ventilation systems work by depressurizing your home.
 These systems—usually whole-house, bathroom, or kitchen fans—are best for northern, low-moisture climates.
 Avoid this type of ventilation system in the Southeast and other places where moisture/humidity levels are high, as the home can be damaged by mold and condensation buildup that develops when warm air is repeatedly drawn into the structure.

 Another simple and inexpensive form of home ventilation, supply ventilation pressurizes your home with fan and duct systems that bring fresh air inside while other air is able to leak out through holes in the shell, vents, and fan ducts.
 The incoming air can be filtered or dehumidified, helping to lower moisture levels and minimize pollen, dust, and other pollutants entering the home.